howtographql/howtographql/content/backend/graphql-js/4-adding-a-database.md

 For more information on field attributes see the [Field Attribute Documentation](https://github.com/prisma/specs/tree/master/schema#field-attributes)

-It's finally time to actually create our SQLite database, which Prisma can do for us right out of the box with a simple command!
+Now, it's finally time to actually create our SQLite database, which Prisma can do for us right out of the box with a simple command!

 <Instruction>